Chavjoh/WindowsAuthenticationTester/README.md

 ### Generator

-Have a look to the project [DictionaryGeneratorPHP](https://github.com/Chavjoh/DictionaryGeneratorPHP).
+Have a look to the project [DictionaryGeneratorPython](https://github.com/Chavjoh/DictionaryGeneratorPython) or [DictionaryGeneratorPHP](https://github.com/Chavjoh/DictionaryGeneratorPHP).

 ## Feedback